spullen/simple-fluent-validation/README.md

 ## TODO

-* Custom messages
+* Validation result collectors
+    * Provide a way to organize a summary for validation results (collectors)
+    * Provide different structures for displaying results
+    * For example, being able to provide a specific structure that will be passed to the fronted of an application
 * Lazy execution
     * Only execute validations on validate
 * Fail fast
     * Collect or throw ValidationException after first validation failure
-* Provide a way to organize a summary for validation results (collectors)
-    * Provide different structures for displaying results
-    * For example, being able to provide a specific structure that will be passed to the fronted of an application
-* Abstract "Validators" into their own class to make it easier to create new ones
-* Improved fluent API
 * Conditional validations

-Ideally would like
+* Custom messages

+Some scratch ideas for how the api should look based on TODO
 ```
 new Validation("label").
     .lazy() // optional